35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 5. Reboot your system.
 Now your disk should get decrypted using the key from TPM.

 **Note:**
-If integrity on your system is changed you will get prompted to manually enter the password for decryption since TPM will not be able to unseal the key.
+If integrity on your system is changed, you will get prompted to manually enter the password for decryption since TPM will not be able to unseal the key.

 It is actually recomended to test this.
 1. Open your UEFI settings.
-2. Find the TPM settings (most common location is in security).
+2. Find the TPM settings (most common location is in security menu/tab).
 3. Delete the keys.
 4. Boot.
 Now you will be notified that the TPM key could not be unsealed, and you will be prompted to enter a password for decryption, to fix this follow the next section **"Clevis Binding"**.

 **Regenerate Clevis Binding**</br>
-To regenerate a Clevis binding after changes in system configuration that result in different PCR values:
+To regenerate a Clevis binding after changes in system's configuration that result in different PCR values:

 1. Find the slot used for the Clevis pin
-`cryptsetup luksDump /dev/sdX`
+`cryptsetup luksDump <luskDevice>`
 2. Remove the Clevis binding, run:
-`clevis luks regen -d /dev/sdX -s keyslot`
+`clevis luks regen -d <luksDevice> -s <keySlot>`
 3. Add a new Clevis binding.
 `
-clevis luks bind -d <device> tpm2 '{"pcr_bank":"sha256","pcr_ids":"0,1,2,4,7,8"}' `
+clevis luks bind -d <luksDevice> tpm2 '{"pcr_bank":"sha256","pcr_ids":"0,1,2,4,7,8"}' `
 4. Reboot, the disk now should be decrypted using the key from TPM.